 The two deep end seats in the G36 are just large enough to fit two adults.
 We kept them very small so they wouldn't intrude into the open swim/play area.

 The floor of the G36 is textured and the floor of the Casini is not.

 Although we have found that fiberglass pools are not slippery, regardless of the texture of the floor surface, we understand that this is a concern for people so we decided to add texture to the G36 floor.

 A safety ledge is a three inch wide ledge, about two feet down from the top of the pool.
 The G36 has one and the Casini does not.

 This ledge does provide a means for children to rest while hanging on to the side of the pool.
 Adults can also prop their knee against it while holding the pool coping.

 On a personal level, I was shocked at how my 3-year-old son Daniel used the safety ledge to help him learn to swim.
 Check out the following video to see for yourself.

 Well, there you have it.
-A comparison of the Trilogy Casini and The Greco by River Pools.
+A comparison of the Trilogy Casini and The G36 by River Pools.

-We hope you’ve found this informative and if you’re interested in learning more about The Greco (G36), please check out our Greco page, where you'll find more information and videos.
+We hope you’ve found this informative and if you’re interested in learning more about The G36, please check out our G36 page, where you'll find more information and videos.

 You might also want to check out our article 5 Key Characteristics of Great Rectangular Fiberglass Pools.